-Recipients may continue to address harassing conduct that does not meet the \$ 106.30 definition of sexual harassment, as acknowledged by the Department's change to \$ 106.45(b)(3)(t) to clarify that dismissal of a formal complaint because the allegations do not meet the Title IX definition of sexual harassment, does not preclude a recipient from addressing the alleged misconduct under other provisions of the recipient's own code of conduct.
+Recipients may continue to address harassing conduct that does not meet the § 106.30 definition of sexual harassment, as acknowledged by the Department's change to § 106.45(b)(3)(i) to clarify that dismissal of a formal complaint because the allegations do not meet the Title IX definition of sexual harassment, does not preclude a recipient from addressing the alleged misconduct under other provisions of the recipient's Id. at 30037-38 (emphasis added). own code of conduct.

-Id. at 30037-38(emphasis added).